-The Modern day pressure cookers are absolutely safe to use without the fear of a bursting chicken in your kitchen!
+The modern-day pressure cookers are absolutely safe to use without the fear of an eruption in your kitchen!

-This Pressure Cooker from Tower is very reasonably priced for those new to using it and user friendly too!
+This Pressure cooker from Tower is reasonably priced for beginners and user-friendly too!

-You do need to get used to it and get familiar with its setting before making meals in it.
+You do need to get used to it and get familiar with the settings before making meals in it.

 All you need to do in saute the aromates, add your chosen spice mix, add your chosen protein, veg or legume, top with some sort of liquid preferably water, broth or tomato puree, cover and bring to full pressure.